 In the U.S., omitting facts in a seller disclosure form can lead to fraud liability and penalties.
 Buyers may take action through rescission or pursue damages.
 Criminal charges are rare but possible in extreme cases.

-You should adopt a proactive strategy to avoid legal issues in California real estate transactions.
+Moreover, you should adopt a proactive strategy to avoid legal issues in California real estate transactions.
 This involves disclosing all material property facts accurately.
-Moreover, seek guidance from a real estate attorney to avoid any errors.
+You can also seek guidance from a real estate attorney to avoid any errors.

 Bottom Line

 Transparency is key when filling out seller disclosure documents.
 It requires you to reveal known material defects in a property.
-However, providing false information on disclosure may lead to legal repercussions.
+However, providing false information on the form may lead to legal repercussions.

 You can access all the seller disclosure forms on Houzeo.
-The documents are available in electronic format and for FREE.
-Also, the platform has segregated all the disclosures state-wise, so you don’t have to hunt for California seller disclosures separately.
+The platform has segregated all the disclosures state-wise, so you don’t have to hunt for California seller disclosures separately.

 Frequently Asked Questions